mongodb/specifications/source/auth/tests/mongodb-oidc.rst

 Prose Tests
 ===========

 Drivers MUST implement all prose tests in this section.
+Unless otherwise noted, all ``MongoClient`` instances MUST be configured with ``retryReads=false``.

 .. note::